What's The Car Claim Time Limit In California?

 I am Renée Yvonne Gardner, an accident attorney who knows what to do about each step of the insurance claims process, including negotiations.
 If the circumstances of your claim require that a lawsuit get filed, I will do that for you.
 If your claim is still pending when the statute of limitations date is near, I will file a lawsuit to protect you from automatically losing your case.

 You should talk to an attorney before you do anything besides: calling 911 and seek medical care.
 I speak Spanish - hablo español.
 I have experience with personal injury and wrongful death accident.
-If you had an accident or got bitten by a dog, reach out to me at (408) 214-5555 or here: message me here.
+If you had an accident or got bitten by a dog, reach out to me here: message me here.

 San José Personal Injury Attorney